-Simplilearn’s video tutorial explains the process of bitcoin mining and the advantages of bitcoin over traditional fiat currencies.
-First, we’ll cover some basics about bitcoin, and then we’ll discuss how bitcoin mining works.
+Simplilearn’s video tutorial explains the process of Bitcoin mining and the advantages of Bitcoin over traditional fiat currencies.

 What Is Bitcoin?

-Bitcoin can be used for online purchases and can be used as an investment instrument.
+Bitcoin can be used for online purchases and or as an investment instrument.
 Primarily it’s used to buy goods and services.

 Compared to traditional fiat currencies, assets can be transferred faster on the bitcoin network.
 The system also has lower transaction fees, because it’s decentralized and there are no intermediaries, and it is cryptographically secure—the identities of the sender and the receiver are kept hidden, and it is impossible to counterfeit or hack the transactions.
 Plus, all the information is available on a public ledger, so anyone can view the transactions.